 Faith and Ethics I Tri 1

 Faith and Ethics II Tri 2

 One trimester elective Tri 3

+11th GRADE SUMMER RELIGION

-Students may apply to take one, two or three summer religion class offerings.
+Students may apply to take one, two or three summer religion class offerings in the summer.

-Applications are found in the Counseling Department and must be turned in to Mrs. Malm in the Main Office by February 1, 2019.
+Applications are found in the Counseling Department and must be turned in to Ms. Malm by January 29th, 2021.

+Faith I June 14-18

+Ethics II June 21-25

+Being Christian in the world June 7-11

-Please see the 2019 Summer School Guide on the CDH website for more information.
+Please see the 2021 Summer School Guide on the CDH website for more information.

-Being Christian in the World

-Faith and Ethics I

-Faith and Ethics II

-June 17-21

-June 24-28

 FAITH AND ETHICS I FAITH AND ETHICS II

+Tri I

+Tri II

 This course is an exploration of the nature of faith, virtue, prayer and Christian freedom.
 Students will examine Christian morality and ethics and practice ethical decision-making as it applies to their lives.
 Reflecting the Gospel values of Cretin-Derham Hall and rooted in Catholic Social teaching, this course will present the curriculum of the CDH Leadership Academy.
-Students will learn the CDH operating standards, interpersonal and intrapersonal skills, communication styles, the values or organizational skills and two main types of leadership: Transformational and Servant.
+Students will learn the CDH operating standards, interpersonal and intrapersonal skills, communication styles, the values of organizational skills and two main types of leadership: Transformational and Servant.

 Leadership Academy Project Phase: